observIQ/embeddable-react-final/blog/blog..md

 npm install react-router-dom
 ```

 Lets add an About page.
+From the project directory:

 ```sh
 touch ui/src/components/About.jsx